awgn/statico/README.md

 # Statico

-A simple, high-performance HTTP webserver implemented in Rust that serves static responses at the speed of light.
+A high-performance HTTP webserver implemented in Rust that serves static responses at the speed of light.

 ## Features